powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 The following questions can help identify if your application code suffers from over-abstraction.
 If you can answer yes to three or more questions, your code is in pretty good shape.
 Anything less than that, and you may want to plan a refactor of your own.

 * Do functions and methods return only concrete types?
-* Is the ratio of concrete types to abstract types at least 1:1?
+* Is the ratio of public concrete types to public abstract types at least 2:1?
-* Could a mid-level engineer debug or extend this code while tired, hungry, or hungover?
+* Do the majority of `interface`s expose only necessary functionality for the packages where they are used?
 * Are all abstractions well-documented and clear in their purpose and usage?
 * Do abstractions effectively defend the application from runtime errors and panics?